 Orange clan

-Although not explicitly mentioned by name, the Olangi clan, like the horse clans that live on the plain, is present in Avatar.
+The Olangi clan, like the horse clans that reside on the plain, is present in Avatar despite not being named specifically.
 The dire horse is critical to their nomadic lifestyle.
-The Olangi have different resources than the Omaticaya, who live in the jungle and move by game patterns.
+The Olangi have different resources than the Omaticaya, who live in the jungle and move according to game patterns.
 Avatars are helpful in ground combat in the final battle, fighting alongside Norm Spellman (Joel David Moore) in avatar form.
-Because Avatar 2 will focus on Pandora’s oceans the Olangi are unlikely will develop further in the sequel.
+Because Avatar 2 will focus on Pandora’s oceans, the Olangi are unlikely to develop further in the sequel.

 Tayrangi Clan

-The Tayrangi clan, like the Olangi, is not explicitly mentioned by name in Avatar.
-They live on the East Sea cliffs and enjoy ikran travel, while the Olangi relies on draught horses.
+In Avatar, neither the Tayrangi nor the Olangi clans are specifically named.
+They live on the East Sea cliffs and enjoy ikran travel, while the Olangi rely on draft horses.
 The Tayrangi will most likely be developed further because the Olangi may receive less screen time in Avatar 2.
 During Avatar’s final battle, the Tayrangi were useful in dog fighting.
 The Tayrangi clan is similar to the Kekunan clan of the north regarding ikran-horsemanship.
 The Tayrangi are also known for their swimming abilities and eclectic and independent nature.

 Tawkami Clan